A study of over 200 retailers by the British Retail Consortium (BRC), PwC and MBS Group...read more

 What holds women back in the workplace?
-A new in-depth study suggests that rather than lack of confidence or an ability to move outside their comfort zone, it is a feeling of not being valued and listened to that causes demotivation and disengagement.
+A new in-depth study suggests that rather than lack of confidence or an ability to move outside their comfort zone, it is because women feel undervalued and feel that they are not listened to – and it causes demotivation and disengagement.

 The Stretch Potential report by the Women’s Sat Nav to Success is based on 198 detailed survey responses.

 The aim of the report is, says Diana Parkes, founder of the Women’s Sat Nav to Success, is to identity practical ways women can make progress: “Wider research shows that organisations committed to the goal of improving gender diversity are struggling to make tangible progress, so we believe that the need is to pinpoint the most influential challenges and identify the most pragmatic strategies to overcome them for the long term.
 This means that organisations can focus their limited resources where they will make a tangible difference that will promote a virtuous cycle of positive improvement.”

 The survey builds on previous research by Women’s Sat Nav to Success to identify the range of strategic enablers of women’s success at work based on interviews with 45 female leaders from across a representative range of fields and functions.

 The report notes that most women feel very sure of their capabilities suggesting they are not lacking in confidence.
 They also enjoy having access to challenging work and stepping out of their comfort zone, as evidenced by high engagement scores and by negative scores when their work is not demanding enough.
 One in three women below senior management, including engineers and other highly qualified women, say they are not fulfilled at work, suggesting their potential is not being developed fully.